JCesarGR/sirax-platform/README.md

 ### Risk & Compliance Screening

-The platform can organize and evaluate different risk signals from multiple sources.
+The platform can organize and evaluate risk signals from multiple sources.

 Risk intelligence areas include: